GalleriaJS/galleria/docs/options/index.rst

 - :doc:`thumbCrop` Same as image_crop for thumbnails.

-- :doc:`thumbFit` Lets you fit thumbnails according to width.
+- :doc:`thumbDisplayOrder` Defines if the gallery should display the loaded thumbnails in order

 - :doc:`thumbMargin` Same as :doc:`imageMargin` for thumbnails.